24Ryou/Codewars/codewars.md

 def getCount(inputStr):
     return sum(1 for let in inputStr if let in "aeiouAEIOU")
 ```
-# Where my anagrams at?
+# Where my anagrams at
 What is an anagram?
 Well, two words are anagrams of each other if they both contain the same letters.
 For example:

 What is an anagram?
 Well, two words are anagrams of each other if they both contain the same letters.
 For example: